Iceland 2016, Sea Trout and Atlantic Salmon

 Join us in Iceland August 31 – September 8, 2016!
 A small group trip hosted by Jeff McEvoy of Weatherby’s and Haukur Þórðarson from Iceland will fish two rivers – the Eldvatn on the southern coast for sea trout – running from 5 to 15 pounds; and the Haukadalsa due north of Reykjavik

 Space will be limited to a total of 10 anglers as singles or pairs.
-Price for a single will be $4895 and pairs will be $3495 per person.
+Price for a single will be $5195 and pairs will be $3795 per person.
 It will include three nights lodging and meals on each river and two nights in Reykjavik.
 This will be a semi-guided trip, meaning you will have access to local expertise, but will not have exclusive, full time access to a guide.
-Full time guide can be available for additional fee.
-Pricing currently does not include airfare, or meals while in Reykjavik, but does include in-country transportation vehicle rentals.
+Full time guides can be available for additional fee.
+Pricing currently does not include airfare, or meals while in Reykjavik, but does include in-country transportation vehicle rentals, all lodging including two hotel nights and meals while on the rivers.

 If you think you might be interested in joining us for our second international fishing adventure in a spectacular country, please call Jeff at 877-796-5558 or email him.

 Depart US from DC, NY, BOS 9 PM or so, Arrive Keflavik early AM August 31